Black Rock, Bridgeport: Present-day

 Black Rock maintains a leafy and seaside character which is typically viewed in stark contrast to the more industrial and urban character of Bridgeport as a whole.
 Despite this, the area is more affordable compared to many of the surrounding towns, partially due to the association of the neighborhood with Bridgeport.

 The neighborhood maintains a diverse character, with sizable Irish, Mexican, Jamaican, and Indian communities.
 Many who move to the neighborhood are retirees, but the area is also home to a small but growing art scene.

 In July 2009, the Black Rock Branch Library, the area's library, expanded in size from 6,000 to 11,000 square feet, and was renovated to be outfitted with wi-fi and public computers.

-On December 5, 2011, the Fairfield Metro station opened on, which eased the burden on Fairfield station, and made commuting via Metro-North easier for Black Rock residents.
+On December 5, 2011, the Fairfield Metro station opened, which eased the burden on Fairfield station, and made commuting via Metro-North easier for Black Rock residents.

 While the neighborhood is overwhelmingly residential, there is a significant commercial presence along Fairfield Avenue, the main thoroughfare, which connects Black Rock to Fairfield and downtown Bridgeport.
 Fairfield Avenue is in a state of transition with older businesses being replaced by upscale restaurants, cafes, espresso bars, gourmet ice cream shops, and art galleries.

 The neighborhood's residential areas lie on either side of Fairfield Avenue, with the area of least density being a section called St. Mary's-by-the-Sea, which consists of Resident AA zoned properties (which require a minimum lot of 11,250 SF).
 Grovers Hill is the highest elevation in Black Rock and some of the most expensive properties in Black Rock are located on this hill with views of Long Island Sound.
 There are also direct waterfront properties, including two condominium complexes on the Sound and two on the Ash Creek tidal estuary.
 St. Mary's-by-the-Sea also has a 9 acre public park along the Sound with half a mile of sidewalks and an area for bird watching.